Call Now - Free Estimate

 2026 funding windows

 Funds are limited each cycle.
-Applications are submitted through a participating FHLB Dallas member bank, not directly to FHLB.
-The bank is your point of contact; they verify eligibility, hold the funds, and disburse after the roof is installed and FORTIFIED designation is issued.
+Applications are submitted through participating FHLB Dallas member institutions, not directly to FHLB.
+The member institution verifies eligibility and program fit.
 A full list of member institutions and current program details is at fhlb.com/community-programs/homeownership-and-homebuyer-programs/fhlb-dallas-fortified-fund.

 How the application flow actually works